Guitar Guide

 7th A-string root7th A-string root

-7th high B-string root7th high B-string root
+7th B-string root7th B-string root

 min 7th chord grips